Shadow220108/Hermes/README.md

 ## Hermes
 Hermes is a 4-port USB HUB, using FE1.1s.
 It has 3 USB-A and 1 USB-C downstream ports, and 1 USB-C upstream port for connecting to the computer.
 It is a highly integrated, low-power USB 2.0 high-speed bus-powered USB HUB supporting upto 480 MHz signals.

 This is my first iteration of a USB Hub using the FE1.1s IC.
-I plan to make future versions with more ports and different ICs
+I plan to make future versions with more ports and different ICs, It was built to solve the scarcity of ports on my miserable laptop

 | Animation |
 | --- |